 Our cooperation and coordination, along with African partners and the UN, has also been essential to the success of the EU Training Mission for Somali soldiers in Somalia and Uganda.
 The EU launched the ongoing military training mission in 2010 to help strengthen the Transitional Federal Government and Somalia’s institutions; the U.S. covers the cost of transport, equipment, and salaries.

-The EU’s ongoing civilian operations in Iraq and Afghanistan complement U.S. efforts to bolster Iraqi and Afghan efforts to establish good governance and the rule of law, both essential to stability in the region.
+The EU’s ongoing civilian operation in Afghanistan complements U.S. efforts to bolster Afghan efforts to establish good governance and the rule of law, both essential to stability in the region.

 The European Union also works closely with the US under the NATO umbrella—22 of the EU’s 28 Member States are also NATO members—in a genuine strategic partnership with the shared goal of regional stability and peace.